alorence/django-modern-rpc/docs/misc/contributing.rst

   and :ref:`Type checking`
 - Documentation is updated according to your changes.
 See :ref:`Documentation`

-This section explain everything you need to know to setup the project locally, run tests, linter, formatter, type checker and build documentation
+This section explains everything you need to know to set up the project locally, run tests, linter, formatter, type checker and build the documentation.

 Local environment
 ^^^^^^^^^^^^^^^^^

 .. _uv: https://docs.astral.sh/uv/

-This project and its dependencies is managed with uv_.
-This is the only tool needed to start hacking into the project.
+This project and its dependencies are managed with uv_.
+This is the only tool needed to start hacking on the project.
-Uv can be used on any operating system to install a supported python version, create a virtual environment, install dependencies and run `nox` (see :ref:`Optional tool`)
+Uv can be used on any operating system to install a supported Python version, create a virtual environment, install dependencies and run `nox` (see :ref:`Optional tool`).

 See https://docs.astral.sh/uv/getting-started/installation/ for detailed installation docs